Huntington–Pentagon Line: Service Changes

-June 2016 Changes

 On June 26, 2016, major changes occurred to the 10 line.
 The 10A was rerouted to serve between Old Town Alexandria and Huntington Station, replacing route 9A.
-The 10R and 10S was discontinued as the 10R was a redundancy of the 10E and the 10S was a redundancy of Metroway, by operating on the same path and times, despite that the 10S skips Crystal City.
-These changes result of the reincarination of the Rosslyn extension to the 10E.
+The 10R and 10S were discontinued as the 10R was a redundancy of the 10E and the 10S was a redundancy of Metroway, by operating on the same path and times, despite that the 10S skips Crystal City.
+These changes result from the reincarnation of the Rosslyn extension to the 10E.

-June 2017 Changes

-On June 25, 2017, route 10N was introduced to operate between Ronald Reagan Washington National Airport and Pentagon station via Crystal City and Pentagon city.
+On June 25, 2017, route 10N was introduced to operate between Ronald Reagan Washington National Airport and Pentagon station via Crystal City and Pentagon City.
 The new 10N replaced the 13Y from the Arlington–Union Station Line, as it operates the same intervals as the 13Y, however, the 10N will only operate during Friday and Saturday late nights (after midnight) and early morning Sunday service between 6:30 AM and 7:30 AM only, and will not operate to Washington D.C.
-The 10N was also added as the Washington Metro service hours was changed.
+The 10N was also added as the Washington Metro service hours were changed.

-June 2018 Changes

 On June 24, 2018, the 10E segment between Rosslyn and the Pentagon was eliminated, as it was a redundancy of the Blue Line.
 The 10E will continue to operate between Pentagon station and Hunting Point during peak hours.

-2019 Platform Improvement Project

-On May 25, 2019, major changes was added on the 10A, as WMATA announced the summer shutdown on the Yellow and Blue lines of the Washington Metro, to rebuild station platforms on 6 stations south of Ronald Reagan Washington National Airport station.
-The 10A increased service on peak hours from 30 minutes and 15 minutes, and will serve both sides of the Huntington station.
-These changes went in effect from Memorial Day until Labor Day, the time when the 6 Yellow/Blue line stations was rebuilt.
+On May 25, 2019, major changes were added to the 10A, as WMATA announced the summer shutdown on the Yellow and Blue lines of the Washington Metro, to rebuild station platforms on 6 stations south of Ronald Reagan Washington National Airport station.
+The 10A increased service on peak hours from 30 minutes and 15 minutes and will serve both sides of the Huntington station.
+These changes went into effect from Memorial Day until Labor Day, the time when the 6 Yellow/Blue line stations were rebuilt.

-September 2020 proposed changes
+During the COVID-19 pandemic, all Route 10E service was suspended and Routes 10A and 10N began operating on its Saturday schedule beginning on March 16, 2020.
+However beginning on March 18, 2020, the route was further reduced to operate on its Sunday schedule.
+Also beginning on March 21, 2020, weekend service was suspended.
+On August 23, 2020, Route 10A weekend service was restored but the 10N was suspended entirely while the 10E remained suspended.

-On September 10, 2020, as part of its FY2022 proposed budget, WMATA proposed to eliminate routes 10E and 10N service in order to reduce costs and low federal funds.
-Route 10E has not operated since March 13, 2020 while route 10N has not operated since August 21, 2020 due to Metro's response to the COVID-19 pandemic.
+On September 10, 2020, as part of its FY2022 proposed budget, WMATA proposed to eliminate routes 10E and 10N service to reduce costs and low federal funds.

+On September 5, 2021, all Route 10A service was restored to its pre-pandemic schedule.
+However, Routes 10E and 10N were never brought back to service.

+Due to rising cases of the COVID-19 Omicron variant, the route was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+As part of WMATA's Better Bus Redesign taking place on June 29, 2025, the 10A was renamed into the A11.